Bacchus Residents

 Socialising:

+Chinchilla's temperaments, like with most animals, can vary depending on the individual.
 Making a room chinchilla-safe for playtimes is recommended.
 Watching them explore and be entertained is one of the best ways to bond with your pet.
-Be sure to limit the length of playtimes and restrict playtimes completely on warmer days.
+Be sure to limit the length of playtimes and restrict playtimes completely on warmer days due to their sensitivity to heat.
+It is important to remember that chinchillas are prey species and are generally not fond of cuddles; they can show signs of affection in ways that are unique to them.

 Chinchillas should not be kept solitary.
 Wild long-tailed chinchillas can live in groups of up to 100 individuals.
+If you have a lone chinchilla, consider contacting a local rescue about potentially finding your chinchilla a friend!

 Diet:

 If you’re a chinchilla owner, you will know that they’re often particularly fussy eaters.
 The most common food item chinchillas become fussy over is their hay.
-If your pet becomes reluctant to eat their hay, we recommend the following:

 Bathing:

+The last essential part of chinchilla care is looking after their coat.
 In the wild, Chinchillas maintain their coat by bathing in the local fine sands.
 In captivity, it's still important to provide them with ways to keep their coat in top condition.

 Never: